Dexmos/Arduino-Basics/7-ReadTiltBallInput/README.md

 # Desciption

-The goal of this exercise is to read the Tilt Ball Switch's outpout on the Serial Monitor (in the Arduino IDE) when we reverse or not the Breadboard.
+The goal of this exercise is to read the Tilt Ball Switch's output on the Serial Monitor (in the Arduino IDE) when we reverse or not the Breadboard.

 # Scheme